Are you interested in purchasing carbon offsets?

 The University of Illinois Urbana-Champaign (UIUC) increased building energy-use efficiency across campus through a program of aggressive retro-commissioning and upgrades, reducing energy use by over 25% across 40 buildings.
 UIUC also implemented renewable energy and LEED certified buildings on campus.
 Students, faculty, and staff across campuses helped UIUC achieve its sustainability goals, from pledging to take action to reduce energy use to working on teams that identified energy efficiency projects.

-Southern Oregon University (SOU) followed the LEED-certified buildings option to generate credits.
+Southern Oregon University (SOU) generates carbon offsets from two LEED-certified buildings on campus.
 SOU built two new LEED Gold-Certified dormitory buildings that house approximately 700 students.
-The buildings include rooftop solar installations, lighting sensors, advance controls to reduce energy use, and daylit common spaces among other features.
+The high-performing buildings include rooftop solar installations, lighting sensors, advance controls to reduce energy use, and daylit common spaces among other features.
 They also incorporate sustainability education for the residents living there.
+These dormitories were the first LEED certified buildings constructed in Ashland, Oregon.

 For more information, contact: